 WHAT IS THE WELLNESS ECONOMY?

-GWI has conducted original, country-level research to define and quantify five sectors within the wellness economy (wellness real estate, workplace wellness, wellness tourism, spas and thermal/mineral springs).
-For the other five sectors, GWI draws upon secondary sources to produce a global aggregate figure.
+GWI first pioneered this concept and measured the wellness economy in the 2014 Global Wellness Economy Monitor.
+GWI has conducted original research to define and quantify seven sectors within the wellness economy (wellness real estate, workplace wellness, physical activity, mental wellness, wellness tourism, spas and thermal/mineral springs).
+For the other sectors, GWI draws upon secondary sources to produce a global aggregate figure.

-GWI’s wellness economy figures are updated and released every few years in the Global Wellness Economy Monitor.
+- GWI’s wellness economy figures are updated and released every few years in the Global Wellness Economy Monitor.
 For more information and GWI’s most recent data and analysis for the global wellness economy, see Wellness Industry Reports & Publications.